eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 Note that this code isn't very different in appearence or semantics to what one would write in JavaScript itself.
 To port a fragment of JavaScript code to Ceylon, often the only thing you need to do is replace `var` and `function` with `dynamic`!

+### Gotcha!

+A `dynamic` reference to a native JavaScript object like `xmlHttpRequest` or `event` lacks a known type at compile time.
+Moreover, the _actual JavaScript object itself_ lacks a Ceylon class at runtime!

+We can't even assign the JavaScript object to Ceylon's `Object` type, since it doesn't have the operations declared by `Object` (`string`, `equals()`, and `hash`).
+Nor can we assign it to the enumerated type `Anything`, since it's neither an `Object`, nor `null`.

+But of course that's not true for every value that can be assigned to a `dynamic` reference.
+For example, the following values *are* instances of Ceylon's `Object` type:

+- JavaScript `String`s, `Number`s, and `Boolean`s, and
+- every object obtained by instantiating a Ceylon class,
+- any native JavaScript object assigned to a _dynamic interface type_.

+Let's learn about dynamic interfaces.

 ## Dynamic interfaces

-But writing dynamically-typed code is a frustrating, tedious, error-prone activity involving lots of debugging and lots of finger-typing, since the IDE can't autocomplete the names of members of a dynamic type, nor even show us the documentation
+Writing dynamically-typed code is a frustrating, tedious, error-prone activity involving lots of debugging and lots of finger-typing, since the IDE can't autocomplete the names of members of a dynamic type, nor even show us the documentation